Stomar21/VSD-Beginner-Physical-Design-workshop/README.md

 ## Contents :
 - Introduction to RISC-V architecture design specification

-- Day 1: SoC Design and familiarity to open source eda tools
+- Day 1: SoC Design and familiarity to open source EDA tools

 - Day 2: Chip floorplan and Introduction to Library Cells